benspector3/asd-template-keyboard-intro/README.md

 Save your code and refresh the game.
 If you try pressing keys you'll notice that the box isn't moving.

-**Question: why doesn't the box move yet?
-Try using the debugger to figure out why.**

 ## TODO 5: Update `speedX` and `speedY` with the Keyboard

 The box isn't moving yet because we initialized `speedX` and `speedY` to `0` and, so far, have no way of changing those values.